marcusziade/twitter-reply-selector/README.md

 Once installed, the extension works automatically whenever you compose a tweet:

-1. Start composing a tweet, reply, or quote tweet on Twitter/X
+1. Start composing a tweet or quote tweet on Twitter/X
 2. The extension will detect the "Everyone can reply" setting
 3. It will automatically change this to "Verified accounts"
-4. You can still manually change the setting to any other option if desired

 ## Troubleshooting